Pokis/spark/README.md

 verified store purchases, entitlement grants, and a small admin dashboard.
 Spark does not upload habit history to the cloud.

-If you are new to mobile development, use this README as the main operating guide, then follow [START-HERE.md](./START-HERE.md) for the shortest beginner path.
+If you are new to mobile development, begin with [START-HERE.md](./START-HERE.md).
+When you need another topic, use the purpose-based [documentation home](./docs/README.md); you do not need to read this long repository reference from top to bottom.

 ## Current status